U.N. climate summit reaches carbon markets deal | Business

 U.N. climate summit reaches carbon markets deal

-Negotiators closed a deal to settle rules for carbon markets at the U.N. climate talks in Scotland on Saturday, potentially unlocking trillions of dollars for projects to help curb climate change.
+Negotiators closed a deal setting rules for carbon markets at the United Nations COP26 climate talks on Saturday, potentially unlocking trillions of dollars for protecting forests, building renewable energy facilities and other projects to combat climate change.
 The final deal adopted by nearly 200 countries will implement Article 6 of the 2015 Paris Agreement https://www.reuters.com/business/cop/toughest-tasks-un-climate-talks-article-6-co2-markets-2021-10-26, allowing countries to partially meet their climate targets by buying offset credits representing emission cuts by others.

+The deal was "a Brazilian victory" and the country is gearing up to become a "big exporter" of carbon credits, its environment ministry said on social media.
+The country is home to much of the Amazon forest, and has huge potential to build wind and solar plants https://www.reuters.com/business/cop/brazils-hydroelectric-energy-crisis-eased-after-rains-ministry-says-2021-11-03.
+"It should spur investment and the development of projects that could deliver significant emissions reductions," Brazil's chief negotiator Leonardo Cleaver de Athayde told Reuters.

+But nations most vulnerable to the effects of climate signaled concern over offsets possibly opening up for abuses allowing bad actors to avoid cutting emissions.
+"On Article 6, we will need to remain vigilant against greenwashing," the Marshall Islands' Climate Envoy Tina Stege said in a statement.

-The accord managed to overcome a series of sticking points that contributed to the failure of the previous two major climate meetings.
-On the disagreement over how certain carbon trades should be taxed to fund climate adaptation in poorer nations, the deal offered a compromise with a two-track approach.
+DISAGREEMENTS OVERCOME The accord managed to overcome a series of sticking points that contributed to the failure of the previous two major climate meetings.

 Another provision resolved how to carry forward carbon credits created under the old Kyoto Protocol, the Paris Agreement's predecessor, into the new offset market system.
 Negotiators reached a compromise that sets a cut-off date, with credits issued before that date not being carried forward.